 The University of Toronto’s Department of Art History offers excellent opportunities for studying the art and visual culture of South Asia, a vital and growing subfield within the discipline.
-One of the first departments in North America to offer courses and graduate supervision in modern and contemporary South Asian art, the core strengths of its South Asia faculty are:

 The Department’s graduate seminars foster exciting cross-regional discussions of what it means to do art history from and on non-Western spaces (particularly South Asia, East Asia, and Africa, but also Latin America), asking how this might challenge and modify the discipline’s foundational presuppositions while still addressing the specificity of images.
 Students participate in wider critical conversations at the cutting-edge Centre for South Asian Studies as well as gaining trans-Asian perspectives at the Asian Institute.
 PhD candidates are able to draw on the specialist expertise not just of distinguished faculty members in the Department of Art, but also of an exceptional cohort of stellar South Asia scholars across the University of Toronto’s three campuses, from disciplines such as History, Anthropology, Religion, and Geography.
 Our South Asian and African art faculty are experienced in the use of ethnographic methods in art history and are able to advise and prepare graduate students wishing to undertake field research.